dimasmith/printtables/docs/arch/index.md

 The [quality attributes](quality-attributes/utility-tree.md) section lists the applicable quality attributes and evaluates their relevance.
 The utility tree in this section should be used to evaluate solutions and justify decisions.

+The [entity relationship diagram](./erd/erd.md) provides a visual representation of the data model.
+Check it to understand the data model and the relationships between entities.

 Looking through the past decisions is beneficial for establishing context.
 Check the [decision log](../decisions/index.md) for ADRs.